whatnameisit/Samsung-All-In-One-DM500A2J-K26L-Hackintosh/README.md

     - The card is soldered and cannot be replaced.
 2. The SD card reader cannot read any cards.
 Refer to [this guide](https://github.com/ManuGithubSteam/XiaoMi-Pro-2018-HackintoshOC/wiki/2.0-Setup-SD-Card-Reader) to use it through VMWare.
 3. The IGPU Intel HD Graphics (Haswell) does not work well with macOS.
 Therefore, a compatible external graphics card is required and is to be connected via mPCIe.
 Flashing a modded UEFI image or setup variables with modified Grub Shell is also required to make UEFI recognize DGPU.
-4. Updating VBIOS with GOP driver is necessary so that the user would not have to switch between PC screen mode and HDMI screen mode from UEFI Setup / OpenCore bootpicker and OS the machine booted into.
+4. Updating VBIOS with GOP driver is necessary so that the user would not have to switch between `PC` mode and `HDMI` mode from UEFI Setup / OpenCore bootpicker and OS the machine booted into.
 5. On non-Windows, ALC282 produces noise when the computer boots or shuts down.
-Disabling sound output by switching to HDMI screen mode cuts off the internal sound output which still preserves internal sound input.
+Disabling sound output by switching to `HDMI` mode cuts off the internal sound output which still preserves internal sound input.
 One may contribute by creating a layout for this machine.

 ## UEFI setup
 ### Using modded Aptio Setup Utility image